YahooArchive/mojito/docs/dev_guide/topics/resource_store.rst

 getListFromContext(ctx)
 ~~~~~~~~~~~~~~~~~~~~~~~

 ..
+Question:

-Question: need description, spec, and example of ``ctx`` and return value.
+..
+1. Need description, spec, and example of ``ctx`` and return value.

 **Parameters:**